Are you making enough money from your existing clients?

 If any of those things appeal to you, then it’s time…here’s how you do it.

 How to Pick A Niche

-There are 4 simple steps to the process of picking a niche and in Marketing Mentor’s Pick a Niche Kit (revised and updated for 2018!), you’ll be guided step-by-step through that process:
+There are 4 simple steps to the process of picking a niche and in Marketing Mentor’s Pick a Niche Kit (revised and updated!), you’ll be guided step-by-step through that process:

 Step 1: Find Your Focus Choose from 10 options which one is right for your business.

 Step 2: Choose 3 Potential Niches Identify which markets or industry sectors align best with your chosen type of focus.

 Step 3: Determine The Viability of Those Niches Assess whether the niches you’ve identified are viable and can support your business.